What Is a Creatinine Test?

 There are two main ways doctors use creatinine tests to measure kidney function:

 Urine tests.
-Creatinine clearance can be pinpointed by measuring the amount of creatinine in a sample of pee collected over 24 hours.
+GFR can be estimated by measuring the amount of creatinine in a sample of pee collected over 24 hours.
 For this method, you store all your urine in a plastic jug for one day and then bring it in for testing.
 This method is inconvenient and is now often done anymore, but it may be necessary to diagnose some kidney conditions.

-For practical reasons, the blood test method for GFR is used far more often than the 24-hour urine collection test for creatinine clearance.
+For practical reasons, the blood test method for GFR is used far more often than the 24-hour urine collection test.
 But urine collections may still be useful in people who have large muscle mass or a marked decrease in muscle mass.